 - Expect performance improvements of ~3% (range of 0.5% – 6%)

 By now you’ve done countless intervals in all lengths and amounts.
 You’re in the best shape of your life and your ready to do whatever it takes to get that big result at the end of the season.
 But remember the hay–you put it in the barn and it was difficult.
-Let’s rest for a bit.
-Don’t stop training, but gradually decrease you training load by 10-20% each week leading up to your final rendezvous with the podium.
+Now its time to rest.
+Don’t stop training, rather gradually decrease you training load by 60-90% each week leading up to your final rendezvous with the podium.
 Along with the decrease in load, increase your number of rest days.
-The length of your taper will depend on your age and the size of your build (as measured by your CTL).
-Most cyclists can will benefit from 4 – 28 days (2 weeks on average) of tapering for peak cycling performance measured by their power output.

-Instead of going out and hammering your usual 15 minute climb, consider doing 2 sets of five 1 minute hill repeats.
-Taper further down the next week by just doing one set.
+Instead of going out and hammering your usual 15 minute climb, consider designing out a 2 week taper like the one above for your training.
+Taper further down even further the next week.
 Instead of spending 3 hours in Zone 2, try 90 minutes the first week and just 1 hour the next.
 The idea is to stimulate the body just enough to remain fit and fast but to allow enough time for your body to adapt, overcompensate and turn you into the supa’ fast cyclist that you were born to be!

 Frank is the founder and owner of FasCat Coaching in Boulder, CO.
 To talk with Frank or a FasCat Coach call 720.406.7444 or fill out a New Athlete Questionnaire to set up a Coaching Consultation.
 Otherwise, ‘rest is best’ because ‘all the hay is in the barn’.